 Where

-Located in the heart of Victoria, Australia’s most compact mainland state, the start of the Shiraz Central wine route is just a short drive from Melbourne.
+Located in the heart of Victoria, Australia's most compact mainland state, the Shiraz Central wine route begins just a short drive from Melbourne.

-The Shiraz Central wine route comprises four distinctive regions: the Grampians (Gariwerd) and Pyrenees; Bendigo, Ballarat and Heathcote; the Goulburn Valley; and the Macedon Ranges.
+Shiraz Central comprises the following regions: the Grampians and Pyrenees; Bendigo, Ballarat and Heathcote; the Macedon Ranges; and the southernmost part of the Goulburn Valley.

-The Macedon Ranges region sits the closest to Melbourne, just 69km (an hour’s drive) north-west of the city.
-At approximately 250km north-west of the Victorian capital (a three-hour drive) the Grampians (Gariwerd) is the furthest away.
+The Macedon Ranges region sits closest to Melbourne, just 69 kilometres (an hour's drive) north-west of the city.
+At approximately 250 kilometres north-west of the Victorian capital (a three-hour drive), the Grampians (Gariwerd) is the furthest away.

-Victoria’s wild and mountainous Central Highlands experience cool nights and endlessly sunny days, which aid the region’s pioneering winemakers in producing a distinct style of cool-spiced shiraz.
-Here visitors will also experience an Australian bush experience, complete with native wildlife and outstanding national parks.
+Victoria's wild and mountainous Central Highlands experience cool nights and endlessly sunny days, which aid the region's pioneering winemakers in producing a distinctive style of cool-spiced shiraz.
+A visit offers a great opportunity to also get out for an Australian bush experience, discovering native wildlife and outstanding national parks.

 Best for